 \subsection{Evaluation Criteria}

 Given a morphed face image MORPH as input, our reference-free method generates two output images, OUT1 and OUT2.
-Since the outputs are unordered, we determine the correct pairing with the ground truth face images, BF1 and BF2, by calculating the similarities for the two possible output-ground truth pairs.
+Since the outputs are unordered, we determine the correct pairing with the ground-truth face images, BF1 and BF2, by calculating the similarities for the two possible output-ground truth pairs.
 We use a face comparator $\mathcal{B}$ to assess facial similarity.
 If the sum $\mathcal{B}(\text{BF1}, \text{OUT1}) + \mathcal{B}(\text{BF2}, \text{OUT2})$ is greater than $\mathcal{B}(\text{BF1}, \text{OUT2}) + \mathcal{B}(\text{BF2}, \text{OUT1})$, we deem (BF1, OUT1) and (BF2, OUT2) as the correct pairs; otherwise, we swap OUT1 with OUT2.
 For each $\text{OUT}_i$, we consider its correct pair $\text{BF}_i$ as genuine, where $i,j \in$ \{1,2\} without replacement.
-The imposter score is computed by identifying the closest matching face in the bonafide database, excluding the ground truth image.
+The imposter score is computed by identifying the closest matching face image in the bonafide database, excluding the ground-truth image.